jsummers/imageworsener/readme.txt

 Options may appear anywhere on the command line, even after the file names.
 The order of the options usually does not matter.

+Numbers on the command line may be specified as rational numbers, using a slash.
+For example, instead of "-w x0.666666666", you can use "-w x2/3".

 Options: